Michelle Tam’s recipes are often Asian- influenced, often California-inspired, and always popping with flavor.

 Okay—enough rambling.
 We hope you enjoy reading Nom Nom Paleo as much as I enjoy eating.
 Dig in!

 What?
 Not satisfied?
-For more information, subscribe to my newsletter, check out my two-time Webby award-winning iOS cooking app, and get my New York Times best-selling cookbook, Nom Nom Paleo: Food for Humans (Andrews McMeel Publishing 2013) our second cookbook, Ready or Not!
-(Andrews McMeel Publishing 2017), and our third cookbook, Nom Nom Paleo: Let’s Go!
+For more information, subscribe to my newsletter, and get my New York Times best-selling cookbooks, Nom Nom Paleo: Food for Humans (Andrews McMeel Publishing 2013), Ready or Not!
+(Andrews McMeel Publishing 2017), and Nom Nom Paleo: Let’s Go!
 (Andrews McMeel Publishing 2022)!

 Cheers!